soypunk/pndt.me/content/post/2017/02/kanban-gov-uk-101.md

 ---
-title: "Kanban is Not Rocket Science"
+title: "Kanban Is Not Rocket Science"
 date: 2017-02-16 21:23:00 -0800
 draft: false
 categories: